Bats in Places of Worship

 - Avoid inhaling dust from dry bat droppings

-- If a sick or injured bat is found, advice should be sought from Natural England or the Bat Conservation Trust (0845 1300 228)
+- If a sick or injured bat is found, advice should be sought from the Bat Conservation Trust (0345 1300 228)

 - In most situations there would be no reason to handle a bat but if necessary thick gloves should always be worn

-- If you are scratched or bitten by a bat seek medical advice immediately
+- If you are scratched or bitten by a bat seek medical advice immediately.
+Public Health England’s leaflet Bat Contact and Rabies Risks provides more information.
+If you can, show this leaflet to your health professional.

 Can we do work to the building when bats are present?